sanjiban123/final-year-project/README.md

 # final-year-project
 This project "Image In-Painting using Generative Adversarial Networks" has been conducted under the supervision of Prof. Sanjiban Sekhar Roy, Associate Professor, School of Computer Science and Engg,VIT.
-I Rajat Bhatia has carried out this project.
+Rajat Bhatia has carried out this project alongside with the support of Dr. Roy

 README